Updated: Jul 10

-I think you have to be from Southwestern Pennsylvania to know the term "hoagie".
-When I used this word with my Philadelphia friends they didn't know what I was talking about.
+Maybe you have to be from Southwestern Pennsylvania to know the term "hoagie" because when I used this word with my Philadelphia friends they didn't know what I was talking about.
 A "hoagie" (in case you don't know) is any sandwich on a long roll.
 It's what people in other geographic areas call a "submarine sandwich" or simply a "sub" and is sometimes also called a "hero".
-Since there is a national fast food chain called "Subway" so I'm pretty sure that "sub" must be the actual name of this type of sandwich that most people are familiar with.
+Since there is a national fast food chain called "Subway", I'm pretty sure that "sub" must be the actual name of this type of sandwich that most people are familiar with.
 Otherwise, they would have called their restaurant "Hoagieway".

 Not Your Mom's Hoagie

-Spread 2 tbs avocado mayo on the bread.
+Spread 2 tablespoons of the avocado mayo on the bread.

 Top with chopped collard greens.

 Layer with potato slices and asparagus.

 Garnish with radish slices, chives, salt, and pepper.

 Close up the bread and voila!
 It's not your Mom's hoagie!